amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-1.md

   - Example:

-        ```YAML
+    ```yaml
     appVersion: v1
     kind: Pod

     metadata:
       name: my-app-pod
       labels:
         app: myapp
         type: frontend

     spec:
       containers:
         - name: nginx-container
           image: nginx
     ```

 - Once the file is created, run the command `kubectl create -f filename.yaml` and kubernetes creates the POD. `create` and `apply` can be used synonmously.